 - IMPORTANT: The air intake system must not leak.
 Any leak, no matter how small, may result in internal engine damage due to abrasive dirt and dust entering the intake system. - 1.
 Inspect all intake hoses (piping) for cracks.
 Replace as necessary. - 2.
 Check clamps (A) on piping which connect the air cleaner, engine and, if present, turbocharger.
 Tighten clamps as necessary.
-This will help prevent dirt from entering the air intake system through loose connections causing internal engine damage. - If engine has a rubber dust unloader valve (B), inspect the valve on bottom of air cleaner for cracks or plugging.
-Replace as necessary. - 4.
+This will help prevent dirt from entering the air intake system through loose connections causing internal engine damage. - 3.
+If engine has a rubber dust unloader valve (B), inspect the valve on bottom of air cleaner for cracks or plugging.
+Replace as necessary. - IMPORTANT: ALWAYS REPLACE primary air cleaner element when air restriction indicator shows a vacuum of 625 mm (25 in.)
+H2O, is torn, or visibly dirty. - 4.
 Test air restriction indicator (C) for proper operation.
 Replace indicator as necessary. - IMPORTANT: If not equipped with air restriction indicator, replace air cleaner elements at 500 Hours or 12 Months, whichever occurs first.